ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ##### Group

-A group carries a unique identifier that is reliably bound to a group of attesters, for example when a number of attester are hidden in the same anonymity set.
+A group carries a unique identifier that is reliably bound to a group of Attesters, for example when a number of Attester are hidden in the same anonymity set.

 The type defined for a group identified is UUID.